PedanticHacker/ReChess/README.md

 ### Why does it have to be a UCI-compliant engine?

-An engine, compliant only with the Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (Windows platform) or the XBoard GUI (UNIX or UNIX-based platform like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this type of protocol.
-However, if your engine is also compliant with Universal Chess Interface (UCI), then you're in luck.
+An engine compliant only with Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (on the Windows platform) or the XBoard GUI (on a Linux-based platform) can't be loaded in ReChess because it doesn't support this type of protocol.
+If your engine is also compliant with Universal Chess Interface (UCI), then you're in luck.

 ### Can I analyze a position?